 As described, we booked the All Inclusive Ski Package through Klook for KRW 75,000 each.
 It included roundtrip transportation from Seoul, a day lift pass, ski clothes (jacket, pants, gloves) and equipment rental (skis, poles, and boots).
 You can also rent googles for an additional KRW 5,000 each.

 Klook offers other packages to Oak Valley Snow Park as well, like snowboarding, ski lessons, or a transportation only option.
-Follow the link to see all the available packages.
-If you don’t think that Oak Valley Snow Park is the right place for you, then you can check out other ski resorts around Seoul and Gangwon-do.
-Based on what I’ve read, Vivaldi Park seems to be the most popular.
+Click on the link to see all the available packages.

 Oak Valley Snow Park